-Tell us about your personal experience, journey, and motivation that brought you to the intersection sports and development?
+Tell us about your personal experience, journey, and motivation that brought you to the intersection of sports and development?

 I come from a sports background and have been involved in the industry throughout my career, either directly or tangentially.
 Former USAID Administrator Alzonzo Fulgham brought me into USAID to leverage my experience and contacts and knowledge of the sports industry to help strengthen their development efforts around sports.
 I don’t have a traditional development background, per se, but very early on had an interest in the universality of sport and its ability to bring people together.
 Early in my career, I did cause marketing work, using celebrities, athletes and sports to launch awareness campaigns that engaged the public about important social issues that were not getting sufficient attention.
 I also focus on sport and social impact as a faculty member at the Wharton School and a co-founder and faculty advisor of the Wharton Sports Business Initiative (WSBI).
 My role at USAID is a culmination of my passion to leverage the power of sport for good.